 - If you have IBS constipation.

-- If your diarrhea is not due to IBS (diarrhea not associated with food, awakens you at night or associated with fever).
-It is better to consult your doctor
+- If your diarrhea is not due to IBS (diarrhea not associated with food, awakens you at night, or is associated with fever).
+It’s better to consult your doctor.

 - If you have IBS pain without diarrhea.

 - If you have dysentery, inflammatory bowel syndrome, or a condition called membranous colitis.

 If the previous strategies don’t work for you, consult your doctor.
 Your doctor will evaluate you for the causes of mucus in stool other than IBS.
 Also, they will prescribe medications that may be more effective for your condition.

 The treatment of IBS is highly individualized, and what works for one patient may not work for you.

 Mucus in stool with IBS may be a typical sign.
 But it often gets confused with other conditions that may resemble an IBS attack.